ChuguluGames/CSMVC/README.md

 # description #

-CSMVC is a little MVC framework.
+CSMVC is a little MVC framework developped in CoffeeScript.

 # dependencies #